HollyESmith/bikesharing/README.md

 ## Summary

-Based on this analysis, the investors can conclude that it is a promising business opportunity.
+Based on this analysis, the investors can conclude that this is a promising business opportunity.
 I recommend an advertising campaign aimed at males in the densest business districts.
-The data also shows a good picture of the ebb and flow of bike sharing throughout the day.
-Ideally the analysis would encompass a longer time period, or at least a selection of months throughout the year to demonstrate seasonal usage.
+The data also show a good picture of the ebb and flow of bike sharing throughout the day.
+Ideally the analysis would encompass a longer time period, or at least a selection of months throughout the year, to demonstrate seasonal usage.
 We don’t have any idea of usage during the colder months, which would be necessary to sustain the business.
-I would also explore income related data by neighborhood, to correlate potential usage by those who have more transportation needs.
+I would also explore income related data by neighborhood to correlate potential usage by those who have more transportation needs.

 Here is my Tableau Public link: